5jt/dyalog-cookbook/manuscript/08-Testing.md

 I> Note that there are INI files mentioned.
 Ignore this for the time being; we will discuss this later on.

 A> # What is a test case?!
 A> You might wonder how `Run` established what is a test case and what isn’t: that’s achieved by naming conventions.
-Al test functions start their names with `Test_`.
+All test functions start their names with `Test_`.
 After that there are two possibilities:
 A>
 A> 1.
 In the simple case the `_` is followed by nothing but digits.
 All these qualify as test cases: `Test_1`, `Test_01`, `Test_001` and so on. (`Test_01A` however does not.)
 A> 1.
 If you have a large number of test cases you most probably want to group them.
 You can insert a group name between two underscores, followed by one or more digits.
 So `Test_map_1` is recognized as a test case, and so is `Test_Foo_9999`. `Test_Foo_Goo_1` however is not.

 What if we want to look into a broken or failing test case?
 Of course in our current scenario – which is extremely simple – we could just trace into `Test_001` and find out what’s going on, but if we take advantage of the many features the test framework offers, we cannot do this.
-(Soon to become clear why.)
+(Soon it will become clear why.)

 However, there is a way to do this no matter whether the scenario is simple, reasonably complex or extremely complex: we call `RunDebug`:

 ~~~
 RunDebug 0
---- Test framework "Tester" version 3.6.0 from  -------
+--- Test framework "Tester" version 3.9.0 from yyyy-mm-dd -------
 Searching for INI file testcases_{computername}.ini
   ...not found
 Searching for INI file Testcases.ini